Monitoring and Observability

-The Swit framework provides comprehensive error monitoring and performance tracking capabilities through Sentry integration.
+The Swit framework provides comprehensive monitoring and observability capabilities through two main systems: Sentry for error monitoring and Prometheus for metrics collection.
 This guide covers everything from basic setup to advanced configuration and troubleshooting.

 Overview